 Requests are generally denied for three reasons:

 Remember, housing assignments will be based on disability-related needs, not requests to live in a specific residence hall.
 Not all residence halls are able to accommodate students in the same way.
 If a student's top choices for residence halls are already filled or are unable to meet the student's disability-related needs, the student will be assigned to another residence hall.
-For instance, if a student with a mobility disorder is requesting a specific, centrally-located dorm due to mobility concerns and that dorm is either full or is not equipped with other accessible amenities, the student may be placed in a another centrally located dorm that can accommodate their needs.
+For instance, if a student with limited mobility is requesting a specific, centrally-located hall due to mobility concerns and that hall is either full or is not equipped with other accessible amenities, the student may be placed in a another centrally-located hall that can accommodate their needs.